Francesco Danieli: Life and activities

 Danieli studied Philosophy, Theology, Archaeology, Art and History in Naples and Rome.
-He is Director of Gli Argonauti, series of publications by Edizioni Universitarie Romane (Rome).
+He is Editor of Gli Argonauti, series of publications by Edizioni Universitarie Romane (Rome). and he is also Director of the magazine Krínomai.
+Rivista italiana di storia e critica delle Arti (Milan).
 He has been involved in various international research projects and conferences.
-His extensive publication record includes books, essays, reviews, and newspaper columns.He is also an esteemed painter, whose original technique mainly consists of coffee watercolors.
+His publication record includes books, essays, reviews, and newspaper columns; he has also painted a number of coffee watercolors.